Cattle Chutes - The Myths About Safety & Design Debunked

 2. Myth: You don’t need training prior to operating the chute.

-Busted by.
 FACT: All cattle handlers need to be trained and the chute should be inspected prior to every use.
 If there is anything wrong with it, red flag it, and don’t use it.
 At Arrowquip, we manufacture our chutes to the highest safety standards, and our dealers can help provide training or a safety checklist for you and your employees, specific to your chute.

 3. Myth: Cattle chutes are safe.